retogerber/MIMIC/config/README.md

 - `results/{PROJECT_NAME}/data/IMC_mask/{PROJECT_NAME}_IMC_transformed_on_postIMC.ome.tiff` contains the transformed IMC masks
 - `results/{PROJECT_NAME}/data/IMC/{PROJECT_NAME}_IMC_aggr_transformed.ome.tiff` contains the transformed (on postIMS) IMC image
 - `results/{PROJECT_NAME}/data/postIMC/{PROJECT_NAME}_postIMC_transformed_on_postIMS.ome.tiff` contains the transformed postIMC microscopy image

+# Downstream analysis

+Example downstream analysis (R markdown) scripts can be found in [workflow/scripts/Downstream_Analysis](workflow/scripts/Downstream_Analysis).
+Those show how to test for associations between cell types and m/z analytes.
+The ordering in which the scripts have to be run follow from the naming.
+In-script adaption are necessary for this to work.